Does the Happy Valley website collect cookies?

 What happens if I disallow cookies?

 Most PC and MAC browsers provide an option in their settings to prevent the creation and keeping of cookies.
-So far as the Happy Valley web site is concerned, absolutely nothing will change if you disallow cookies – if you browse the family tree pages you will only be able to display dates in the default format, day, month, year and forenames, surnames.
+So far as the Happy Valley web site is concerned, just one feature will change if you disallow cookies – if you browse the family tree pages you will only be able to display dates in the default format, day, month, year and forenames, surnames.
 However, some complex sites will simply not work without them.
 In particular, you may find that banking and similar sites just won’t work without them and you will not be able to logon until you allow cookies once again.

 Should I be concerned about cookie use?

 Cookies are pretty well essential for a good internet browsing experience.
 The Happy Valley web site is a simple site which uses them for a single minor purpose in addition to the basic WordPress functional cookies.
 We do not collect any personal information from you or your computer.
 WordPress, our ISP, and some of the sites we link to collect a wide range of statistical information including your network (IP) address and may in some circumstances collect personal information such as your email address.
-Some sites are said to collect more information than is reasonably justified and it is because of this that new regulations have been introduced.